7/11 Breathing

 Would it surprise you to know that most people aren’t very good at breathing?

-Shallow breathing leads your body to believe that your environment isn’t safe (hiding from a predator)and so it will release stress hormones just in case you need to fight or run away.
+If you are in the habit of poor breathing, you may be contributing to an increase in your own stress levels.
+Shallow breathing leads your body to believe that your environment isn’t safe.
+This is because when a person experiences a fight/flight situation, breathing can naturally become shallower, therefore the body will release stress hormones just in case you need to fight or run away.

-Whether you are good at breathing or not, regular deeper breathing calms the mind and helps to reduce stress hormones that contribute to anxiety or worry.
+Whether you are good at it or not, regular practice of deeper breathing focuses the mind and helps to reduce stress hormones that contribute to anxiety or worry.

-Breathing happens all by itself, finding it’s own rhythm.
-Re-train your natural rhythm to breathe deeply.
+Without your conscious attention breathing happens all by itself, finding its own rhythm.
+Re-train your habitual rhythm to breathe more deeply.
 Sit quietly for a moment and take the time to notice your breathing rhythm.
 If you are aware that you are not breathing very deeply, try this exercise.

 If you find that it is uncomfortable to focus on breathing in, then just pay attention to the exhale.
-The key to this exercise is to be aware that it is the extended out breath, which lowers the alert state by sending a biochemical signal to the brain to switch off adrenaline production.
+The key to this exercise is to be conscious that each breath in is carrying a vital energy force into the body, and each breath out allows the muscles to relax and the mind to be calm.

 After you have done some deep breathing, notice how you feel.
 How do you notice that you are more relaxed or calm?
 Is it a physical feeling in the shoulders or tummy?
 Or do you notice that you are able to think more clearly?
 It’s good to notice how you can benefit from this exercise.